shubham9411/shubhampandey.in/src/pages/posts/2021-08-07-setup-git-ssh-email-config/index.md

   - ssh
 ---

-Recently one of my PR got merged in react core.
-I was so happy to see it merged and I put a screenshot and shared it on social media.
-I was happy that my name is now going to show up in the contributor's section in the GitHub of [`facebook/react`](https://github.com/facebook/react/pulls?q=author%3Ashubham9411) but here is the twist it wasn't.
-Normally the name shows up in GitHub if you have even one single PR then why wasn't my name was on that list.
-I had configured the SSH correctly for work and private GitHub than why it happened.
-This got me things.
-So I had to go back and figure out how GitHub shows the contribution chart.
+Recently, one of my PR got merged in React Core.
+I was over the moon to see it merged and I took a screenshot and shared it on social media.
+I was quite happy thinking my name would now show up in the contributors’ section in the GitHub repository of [`facebook/react`](https://github.com/facebook/react/pulls?q=author%3Ashubham9411).
+But here is the twist - it was not!

+Normally the name shows up in GitHub if you have even one single PR.
+It got me thinking why wasn't my name on that list.
+I had configured the SSH correctly for work and private GitHub;  then why  would this happen?

+I had to go back and figure out how GitHub shows the contribution chart.

+My findings:

-When you first install the git in your system you have to provide two values to the local git your name and your commit email.
-And then when you commit anything in any git repository it associates those two values in the commit.
-So when I set up the git first time in the current system it was my work email 😑.
-So all of the commits I did from the last 6 months were signed by my work email.
-And I thought I knew enough git to be dangerous.
+When you first install the git in your system, you have to provide two values to the local git - your name and your commit email.
+Then, when you commit anything in any git repository, it associates those two values with the commit.
+So, when I set up the git first time in the current system it was my work email 😑.
+This meant all of the commits I did during the last six months were signed by my work email.
+And I thought I knew enough git to be dangerous!

-The very next thing I did was to search if we can use multiple two different emails for different projects.
-One solution was to setup an email for every folder which is not practical if you clone git repos now and then.
-I needed a global workflow that can distinguish email used on basis of folders.
-I had already segregated folders for work and private so that would have been an easier solution.
+Next thing I did was to search if we can use different emails for different projects.
+One solution was to setup an email for every folder, which is not practical if you clone git repos every now and then.
+Instead, I needed a generic workflow that could help me use different emails for different folders.
+I had already segregated folders for work and private so that would have been a more natural solution for the way I organize git repos in my system.

-I found a solution to this problem. [`Conditional Configuration`](https://github.blog/2017-05-10-git-2-13-has-been-released/) was released to git back in 2017.
-So for future me, I am writing this blog to what all the configurations I need when setting up git in a new machine.
+I have found a solution to this problem. [`Conditional Configuration`](https://github.blog/2017-05-10-git-2-13-has-been-released/) was released to git back in 2017.
+For future me, I am writing this blog  listing all the configurations I need when setting up git in a new machine.

 ### Setting up SSH

 1. Create a key from terminal
   ```bash
   ssh-keygen -t ed25519 -C "me@shubhampandey.in"
   ```